By Vanessa Pratley

 Excessive fees may also be considered penalties under contract law and open to legal challenge.

 If you’ve been unfairly stung, you may be able to get a chargeback from your bank.
-Alternatively, you can lodge a claim in the Disputes Tribunal for a refund.
+Alternatively, you could lodge a claim in the Disputes Tribunal for a refund.

 Consider making a complaint to the Commerce Commission too.